The Federal Government’s 2023 Budget provides support aimed at helping small businesses go digital and invest in their employees.

 1. Deductions for investments in business technology

-If you haven’t already, now is the time to invest in technology.
-Small businesses with annual turnover of less than $50 million will be able to access a new bonus 20 per cent deduction for the cost of expenses and depreciating assets that support digital uptake.
+Under the Technology Investment Boost and the Skills and Training Boost businesses with an annual turnover of less than $50 million will have access to a bonus 20 per cent deduction for expenditure on external training of employees by providers registered in Australia as well as business expenses and depreciating assets that support their digital operations.

 2. Boosting apprenticeships and investing in training